index

-The Role of Massage Cupping in Detoxification: Fact or Fiction?
+The Role of Massage Cupping in Detoxification

 The practice of massage cupping has become increasingly popular in recent years.
 Supporters claim that cupping therapy helps remove toxins from the body and improves circulation.
 But is there any scientific evidence to support these purported health benefits?